CDS-AU-DK/cds-visual/syllabus.md

     * independently reflect critically on the integration of hermeneutical-conceptual and quantitative-methodological choices for an analysis
     * apply acquired methods and procedures to topics from the student’s core field.

+## Course Assessment ##
+The exam consists of a portfolio containing a number of assignments.
+The portfolio will consist of 3-7 assignments.
+The number of assignments as well as their form and length will be announced at the start of the semester.
+The portfolio may include products.
+Depending on their length, and subject to the teacher’s approval, these products can replace some of the standard pages in the portfolio.

 ### Participation ###
-Answers to weekly questions or tasks will be required before the next session.
-You are welcome to either upload your code or link to a Github repo.
-You will be expected to peer review 2 submissions from your classmates.

-Assignment will be graded on a 0 to 3 point scale based on a simple effort-focused rubric found on the course website.
-These are designed first and foremost to develop skills rather than “prove” you have learned concepts.
+Students will be expected to complete the in-class assignments in order to progress to the examination.
+These assignments are designed first and foremost to develop skills rather than “prove” you have learned concepts.

 I encourage you to communicate and work together, so long as you write and explain your code yourself and do not copy work wholesale.
 You can learn a lot from replicating others’ code but you will learn nothing if you copy it without knowing how it works.

 ## Schedule ##
-Each course element (1-13) is a four hour session, consisting of a 1hr lecture, 1hr coding task explanation, and 2hrs code-along session.
+Each course element (1-13) is a four hour session, consisting of a two-hour lecture 1hr and a two-hour code-along session.

-1. Python exemplified with image processing (4/2)
+1. Python exemplified with image processing
-2. Image processing with Python (11/2)
+2. Image processing with Python
-3. Image processing with `OpenCV` (18/2)
+3. Image processing with `OpenCV`
-4. Yet more image processing (25/2)
+4. Yet more image processing
-5. Edge detection (4/3)
+5. Edge detection
-6. Image classification with `scikit-learn` (11/3)
+6. Image classification with `scikit-learn`
-7. Image classification with shallow neural networks (18/3)
+7. Image classification with shallow neural networks
-8. From shallow to deep learning (25/3)
+8. From shallow to deep learning
 - EASTER
-9. Image classification with convolutional neural networks (8/4)
+9. Image classification with convolutional neural networks
-10. Out-of-the-box CNNs for classification (15/4)
+10. Out-of-the-box CNNs for classification
-11. A CNN from scratch (or from `TensorFlow`) (22/4)
+11. A CNN from scratch (or from `TensorFlow`)
-12. Use cases: Style transfer & image embedding (29/4)
+12. Use cases: Style transfer & image embedding
-13. Beyond CNNs (6/5)
+13. Beyond CNNs

 ## Reading ##
 * You should acquire